Action #2429

 can we assume as per our email conversation that for the moment you can survive using the joint-likelihood option, and later on we will fully address this also for the stacked case in version 1.6?

-#2 Updated by Specovius Andreas about 6 years ago
+#2 Updated by Specovius Andreas over 6 years ago

 Tibaldo Luigi wrote: